LaunchCodeLiftoffProjects/Collab-Blog/README.md

 <h2 style="text-align: center;">About </h2>
-LaunchCode provides and inclusive and supportive community to help get you started on your first large open source project.
+LaunchCode provides an inclusive and supportive community to help get you started on your first large open source project.

 This project is called Collab-Blog, and is a blog site where fellow LaunchCoders can